Blurred Lines: Background and production

-American singers Robin Thicke and Pharrell Williams co-wrote "Blurred Lines" during a three-day writing session in July 2012.
-Williams first started to play a funk rhythm with syncopated cowbell accents on the drums, along with a simple two-chord progression.
-It became the spine of the track.
-Thicke improvised a melody and wrote lyrics about seducing another man's girlfriend.
-Within an hour and a half, both singers had the song recorded and completed.
+In July 2012, Robin Thicke and Pharrell Williams collaborated on "Blurred Lines" during a three-day studio session.
+Williams developed a funk-inspired drum rhythm with syncopated cowbell patterns and a repeating two-chord sequence.
+Thicke then added a vocal line and lyrics centered on pursuing another man's partner.
+The two completed and recorded the song in about 90 minutes.
 Thicke and Williams wanted to get a rapper from the Southern part of the United States to be part of the song.
-They ended up choosing American rapper T.I.
+They ended up choosing T.I.
 T.I. would add a rap verse to the song several months later.